TCL Chinese Theatre Reopens For First Time In A Year

 LOS ANGELES (CBSLA) – In a positive sign for the struggling film industry, the iconic TCL Chinese Theatre in Hollywood reopened Monday for the first time since the coronavirus pandemic took hold last March.

-The theatre, which seats nearly 1,000 people, opened to the public Monday with special $5 screenings of “Tenet.”
+The theater, which seats nearly 1,000 people, opened to the public Monday with special $5 screenings of “Tenet.”

 “Godzilla vs. Kong” will premiere at TCL on Wednesday.
 As part of the reopening, 1,000 free tickets were donated to the city to be distributed to low-income families.